 STR is a therapeutic process that tracks sensation in the body with the goal of releasing shock that has been trapped due to the individual’s inability to release the shock at the time of the incident.

-We offer neuromuscular and clinical massage therapy for a wide variety of health-related purposes, such as sports injury rehabilitation, stress reduction, disease treatment, relaxation, anxiety and depression, and general wellness.
+We offer neuromuscular and clinical manual therapy for a wide variety of health-related purposes, such as sports injury rehabilitation, stress reduction, relaxation, anxiety and depression, and general wellness.

 Yoga therapy takes a whole-body approach, assessing each person’s overall health and working with whatever limitations are present.

 EMDR (Eye Movement Desensitization Reprocessing) helps to move the storage of a disturbing memory to a more functional part of the brain that can experience the event as actually being in the past.

 Ionic cleansing, or ionic foot bath, removes toxins and other impurities in your body through the soles of your feet.

 Sometimes referred to as Botanical Medicine, or Phytomedicine, herbal medicine is the oldest form of healing.
 It is the use of specific herbs for their medicinal and therapeutic value.

 We help evaluate your nutritional choices and offer advice and counseling for healthy eating habits.

 Near infrared light therapy is essentially the same as red light therapy, except infrared energy is invisible, and it penetrates the body deeper than red, reaching deep into soft tissues, muscles, joints, and bone to facilitate healing.